 Study of potable water, methods of sewage disposal, components of plumbing systems, and basic physics as related to plumbing.

-PLBG 115 (4 credits) Plumbing Installation I(a): Plumbing Materials
+Plumbing Installation I(a): Plumbing Materials

 Familiarizes students with the proper selection and use of all the materials (cast iron, steel, copper, plastics, and others) of the plumbing and pipefitting trades.